-If you are a registered filmmaker and have any questions about the festival, always email us at email@example.com for information.
+If you are a registered filmmaker and have any questions about the festival, always email us at firstname.lastname@example.org for information.
+These are just general answers to general questions.
+Follow your filmmaker checklist and email us if you have a specific question.

 Q: What is the Digi60 Filmmakers’ Festival?